fastapi/fastapi/docs/en/docs/async.md

 * a database query to return the results
 * etc.

-As the execution time is consumed mostly by waiting for <abbr title="Input and Output">I/O</abbr> operations, also called "I/O bound".
+As the execution time is consumed mostly by waiting for <abbr title="Input and Output">I/O</abbr> operations, they call them "I/O bound" operations.

 It's called "asynchronous" because the computer / program doesn't have to be "synchronized" with the slow task, waiting for the exact moment that the task finishes, while doing nothing, to be able to take the task result and continue the work.